Unit 3 - Practice Quiz

 argumentative writing and principles of argumentation including structure, logical coherence and clarity Hard

-A. A 'sound' argument is logically valid, whereas a 'cogent' argument is factually accurate.
+A. A 'sound' argument is deductive and has true premises, while a 'cogent' argument is inductive, strong, and has true premises.

 B. There is no difference; the terms are synonymous in academic discourse.